rectorphp/argtyper/README.md

-# Sherlock Types
+# Arg Typer

 There are more known types in your project then it meets the eye.
-Sherlock Types is a tool that deduces hidden types from your PHP project with help of PHPStan and Rector.
+This tool finds real argument types in method calls and functions call in your PHP project.
+Then dumps Rector config to autocomplete them.
+That's it.

 ## Install